snowdriftcoop/snowdrift/GUIDE.md

 ### Notes for different operating systems:

-We don't yet have everything documented, but Snowdrift has been built successfully on Debian, Ubuntu, Arch, Gentoo, and similar distros of GNU/Linux and should work on all other distros as well.
+We don't yet have everything documented, but Snowdrift has been built successfully on FreeBSD, Debian, Ubuntu, Arch, Gentoo, and similar distros of GNU/Linux and should work on all other distros as well.

 For NixOS, see the notes in the appendix here.